 Through a contract with the University of Missouri, Department of Psychiatry, fellows in child and adolescent psychiatry are assigned to provide twice monthly psychiatric services at the Robert L. Perry Juvenile Justice Center.
-In addition, fellows from the Parachute Program of Pathways Behavioral Healthcare, provide twice monthly psychiatric services through grant funds provided through the Children's Services Fund.
 These fellows are physicians completing their residencies.
 A resident is a person who has received a medical degree and who practices medicine under the supervision of a fully licensed physician.

-In 2017, 65 different residents were seen by the psychiatric fellows.
-There were 144 total contacts with residents, including, 63 for full psychiatric assessment, the vast majority of which were 13th Circuit juveniles, and 81 follow-up visits with the psychiatric fellows.
+In 2018, 70 different residents were seen by the psychiatric fellows including, 36 for full psychiatric assessment, the vast majority of which were 13th Circuit juveniles, and 34 for follow-up visits with the psychiatric fellows.

 The psychiatric fellows are also responsible for interventions including prescribing and monitoring medications.
 Psychiatrists often request teaching staff to evaluate residents through the use of Vanderbilt Scales, to assist in ruling in or ruling out Attention Deficit Hyperactivity Disorder.
 Other interventions by the psychiatric fellows include ordering lab work, making dietary changes, referring for substance abuse assessments, making recommendations for outpatient care/counseling after release, and obtaining collateral information.
-In 2017, 10 Vanderbilt Scales were completed on residents, and 6 residents were transported for lab work.
+In 2018, 2 Vanderbilt Scales were completed on residents, and 8 residents were transported for lab work.